BASIC INFORMATION

 SUGGESTED APPROACH

-Introduce yourself and explain that you are followers of Jesus who are encouraging people by praying for them.
+Introduce Yourself and Purpose: Explain that you are followers of Jesus who are encouraging people by praying for them.
 Ask if you can pray for them and what they most need prayer for right now in their life.

-Listen for pain points as they share their needs, and gently explore them by asking questions.
+Explore Pain Points: Listen for pain points as they share their needs, and gently probe them by asking questions.
 Show genuine sympathy and step into what they are going through.
 Ask how they are coping and dealing with any hardship or difficulty.

-Before praying, offer to share an encouraging story from the Bible using the DBS Story Sets.
+Offer an Encouraging Bible Story: Before praying, share a story from the Bible using the DBS Story Sets.
 If possible, try to align the story with their current situation.
 Share the story from memory and then ask, "What does this story teach us about God and people?"
 Be ready to ask follow-up questions such as, "Is there any part of this story that you can relate to?"
 Again, humbly pursue pain points with questions.

-Pray by allowing what the person has just shared to shape your words to God.
-This creates a powerful moment by inviting God into their lives in an immediate and powerful way.
+Pray: Allow what the person has just shared to shape your words to God.
+This creates a powerful moment by inviting God into their lives in an immediate way.
 Additionally, it enables them to feel the presence of God, providing hope and comfort.
 It also fosters a sense of being heard and cared for, reinforcing the connection between them, you, and God.

 Resources